New York Paycheck Calculator

 Related calculators

-New York may also involve local tax exposure for places like New York City or Yonkers, so local override fields can be especially useful.
+New York applies a nine-bracket progressive state income tax from 4% to 10.9%.
+New York City residents pay an additional NYC personal income tax of roughly 3.078% to 3.876% on top of state tax, and Yonkers residents pay a Yonkers surcharge equal to about 16.75% of their state tax liability.
+Pre-tax 401(k), HSA, and Section 125 health premiums reduce wages subject to federal, New York, and (where applicable) NYC withholding.
 This New York paycheck calculator provides educational estimates only.
 Because New York may involve local tax exposure in some areas, actual payroll results can differ from estimates if city, county, school district, or transit rules apply.